-Road trips offer great opportunities to unplug and explore new places, but unless you plan on carrying maps in your car, or finding gas stations on the fly, technology can really help.
-Whether you’re still getting acquainted with using different devices while on the road, or you’re always looking for the next car-compatible gadget, you’ll want to keep these tips in mind.
-These same comforts that we rely on daily can easily cause us trouble if we’re not prepared when on the road.
+Road trips offer great opportunities to unplug and explore new places.
+Unless you plan on carrying maps in your car, or finding gas stations on the fly, technology really can be your friend.
+Whether you’re getting acquainted with using different devices while on the road, or looking for that next car-compatible gadget, you’ll want to keep these tips in mind.
+These same comforts we rely on daily can easily cause us trouble if we’re not prepared while on the road.

 Don’t get stuck with dead electronics